LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/azure-resource-providers.md

    `get-AzureRmResourceProvider -ListAvailable | select ProviderNamespace`

-   **note:** you must be logged into the subscription with a user account with sufficient privileges to register Resource Providers while running these Powershell commands.
+> [!ALERT] You must be logged into the subscription with a user account with sufficient privileges to register Resource Providers while running these Powershell commands.

 2. To register all available resource providers in the current subscription run the following **PowerShell command:**